MusicalNinjaDad/pytest-doctest-mkdocstrings/README.md

 A pytest plugin that allows you to use doctest and enclose your example code blocks in ` ``` ` codeblocks (e.g. when building documentation with mkdocs and mkdocstring).

+> **v0.1.0 - Breaking change** - you now need to specifically add the command line option `doctest-mdcodeblocks` when calling pytest

 Usually this docstring would fail doctest:

 ```